Arizona Legislative Internships

 Gain firsthand experience.
 Build professional relationships.
 Develop skills for your future.

-Interns gain invaluable experience while earning 12 hours of undergraduate upper-division credit or 9 hours of graduate credit in their field of study, a $5,000 stipend, and a tuition waiver for the semester.
+Interns gain invaluable experience while earning 12 hours of undergraduate upper-division credit or 9 hours of graduate credit in their field of study, a stipend (paid bi-weekly over the course of the internship totaling $5,000), and a tuition waiver for the semester.
 Those selected for the internship positions will work full-time down in Phoenix at the state capitol during the Legislative Session from January through May (spring semester).
 Students from outside of Maricopa County are eligible to receive a moving allowance of up to $1,000.

 Applications for the Legislative Internship Program (House, Senate, Supreme Court, and Governor’s Office) are due by 5 p.m.
 Wednesday, Sept.
 26. Applications for the Broadcast Legislative Internship Program (AZ Capitol Television) are due by 5 p.m.
 Wednesday, Oct.
 10.

 Check out these blog posts from NAU Spring 2018 interns to learn more about what it’s like to be an intern!